Before upgrading your cluster, ensure the following:

 Once a new software version is installed on one of the backend hosts, the cluster has to be upgraded to the new release.
 This is performed by running the following command on the backend host:

-weka local run --in <new-version> upgrade --mode one-shot
+weka local run --in <new-version> upgrade

 The limited upgrade window can be controlled by setting the following parameters in the